ASL University | Checklist | Lessons | Signs | Products | Resources | Lifeprint

 16. YOU THINK SALT BAD FOR YOU?
 (Do you think salt is bad for you?)

-18. SOAP YOU USE, NAME?
+18. SOAP YOU USE, what-NAME?
 (What brand of soap do you use?)

-19. WHAT-KIND SOUP YOU LIKE?
+19. SOUP, YOU LIKE WHAT-KIND?
 (What kind of soup do you like?)

-20. YOUR CEREAL, YOU LIKE BANANA?
-(Do you like bananas in your cereal?)
+Bonus sentence: YOUR CEREAL, YOU LIKE BANANA? ("Do you like bananas on your cereal?")

-Mainstreaming is the practice of placing deaf children into the "mainstream" of public schools instead of placing them into residential schools for the deaf or other special programs.
+Note: "Mainstreaming" is the practice of placing deaf children (note: the word "deaf" lower case, refers to physically deaf children--not necessarily children who are culturally Deaf) into the "mainstream" of public schools instead of placing them into residential schools for the Deaf or other special programs.
 Many culturally Deaf individuals oppose mainstreaming because even though the deaf child is surrounded by other students he or she may actually end up feeling isolated and alone due to communication barriers.

 * There was a law passed called the Individuals with Disabilities Education Act (IDEA).